-is an award winning composer, performer, producer and educator, trained in both the Classical and Jazz genres.
+is a composer, performer, producer and educator, trained in both the Classical and Jazz genres.

 Born of Japanese and Mexican-American parents, Ray’s musical career began at home in Tucson, Arizona.
 At the age of eight, he was playing drums in a family band with his older brother, Richard.

 A family hobby turned into serious study when both became the first students selected for APEX (Academic Preparation for Excellence) at the University of Arizona.